molecule/molecule.github.io/_post/conference-submission-notes.md

         subTitle: Secret Headphones Paper (Title redacted until work is published)
         notes: We thought we were really close with the last submission so we completely rewrote this and abandoned everything we had first discussed.
 Just kidding but also not really.
         icon: /src/img/icon-noun_X_1890803.png
         finalResult: First submitted to DIS'21 (submission 18).
 Then significantly reworked (basically a new paper), and submitted to CHI'22 (this submission).
-Reworked AGAIN for DIS'22 (submission 29).
+Reworked AGAIN for CHIWORK'22 (submission 32).
     -
         submissionNum: 26
         conference: CHI'22
         subTitle: Secret Workflow Paper (Title redacted until work is published)
         notes: I'm a co-author on this paper, lead by an awesome fellow intern at Microsoft.
-        icon: /src/img/icon-noun_Question_727759.png
+        icon: /src/img/icon-noun_checkmark_364806.png
-        finalResult: Got a revise-and-resubmit.
+        finalResult: Got a revise-and-resubmit at CHI'22, then after extensive work by the first author accepted!
     -
         submissionNum: 25
         conference: GROUP'22